kimmo1019/scDEC/README.md

 ## Instructions

 This section provides instructions on how to run scDEC with scATAC-seq datasets.
-One can also refer to [Codeocean platform](https://codeocean.com/capsule/0746056) for reproducing results.
+One can also refer to [Codeocean platform](https://codeocean.com/capsule/0746056) and click `Reproducible Run` on the right.
+The embedding and clustering results of several datasets will be shown on the right panel.

 ### Data preparation